bid-soft/FallHeim/FallHeim/README.md

 ## Installation (ModManager)

-Import the zip file into your mod manager - dependencies should be resolved automatically.
+Import the zip file into your mod manager.
+If dependencies are not resolved install mods from next section.

 ## Installation (Manual)

+- Install BepInExPack_Valheim v5.4.2202 by denikson
-- Install Jotunn (preferably 2.20.1).
+- Install Jotunn v2.20.1 by ValheimModding
 - Copy contents of the zip's plugins directory into your BepInEx\plugins\ directory.

 ## Changelog